Updated: September 7, 2022

 Important emails are, well, important.
-And you want to receive them on time and safely.
+And you want to receive them safely and on time.
 Enter: email servers.
 This article will cover what an email server is, how it works, and why it matters to you.
 We’ll also talk about Axigen’s mail server features and how they keep you and your business protected.

 What Is an Email Server?
 Let’s Analyze the Definition